moloco-mcm/user-event-sink-connector-java/README.md

-# User Event Sink Connector
+# User Event Sink Connector (Reference Implementation)

-A Java library for sending user events to a specified API endpoint with built-in connection pooling, validation, and error handling.
+A reference implementation in Java demonstrating how to build a connector for sending user events to an API endpoint.
+This implementation showcases best practices for connection pooling, validation, and error handling that you can adapt for your own user event data ingestion services.

-## Features
+## Features Demonstrated

 - HTTP connection pooling with configurable limits
 - JSON payload validation and null filtering